valenfiumana/C-language/cheatsheet/files.md

 The structure is always the following:

 1. **Declare variables**
-* that we'll use to check that the file was read and closed correctly.
+* that we'll use to check if file was read and closed correctly.

 ```c
 int c, c1;